zereddiamond/SU19-WLANSec-Lab2-WEP/README.md

 * Are you fast enough?
 Forge WEP protected fragments in order to obtain a keystream larger than 8 bytes

-Please refer to the MAC Security Lab for important information about Monitor Mode, Python, Scapy, WiFi interfaces, etc.
+You will need Scapy but __not__ the Alfa interfaces this time.
+Please refer to the [MAC Security Lab](https://github.com/arubinst/SU19-WLANSec-Lab1-MAC) for important information about Monitor Mode, Python, Scapy, WiFi interfaces, etc.

 ## Your Work